amitapl/amitapple.snowsite/Snow/_posts/2014-06-24-azure-website-logging.md

 ## Log Browser Site Extension ##

-One more cool feature that Azure Websites release recently is the [Azure Site Extensions](http://azure.microsoft.com/blog/2014/06/20/azure-web-sites-extensions/).
+One more cool feature that Azure Web Apps release recently is the [Azure Site Extensions](http://azure.microsoft.com/blog/2014/06/20/azure-web-sites-extensions/).

-Azure site extensions is basically a gallery of extensions to your Azure website that can originate from Microsoft or from the community.
+Azure site extensions is basically a gallery of extensions to your Azure Web App that can originate from Microsoft or from the community.
 These site extensions can be useful utilities for your website administration.

 One of those site extensions is called **Azure Website Log Browser**.

-The **Log Browser** makes it super easy for you to access all of your Azure website logs described here.
+The **Log Browser** makes it super easy for you to access all of your Azure Web App logs described here.

 **Features**